Frank van Borssele

 Frank II of Borssele (probably around 1396 – 19 November 1470, Den Briel) was a 15th-century Zeelandic nobleman.

 He was stadhouder of Holland and Zeeland, but is mainly known as the fourth husband of countess Jacqueline of Holland.
-He was the son of Floris van Borssele and Oda van Bergen, Lord of Sint Maartensdijk, Scherpenisse (both now districts of Tholen) and Zuylen.
-He was the last legitimate representative of the younger branch of the Borssele family.
+He was the son of Oda van Bergen and Floris van Borssele, Lord of Sint Maartensdijk, Scherpenisse (both now districts of Tholen) and Zuylen.
+He was the last legitimate representative of the younger branch of the old and powerful Zeeland noble Borssele family.

 After succeeding her father, Jacqueline of Hainaut's authority was challenged by her uncle John III in the 1420s.
 In her place, her second husband John IV, Duke of Brabant appointed John III as ruler of Holland and Zeeland.
 From late 1421 to early 1423 Frank van Borssele played an essential role in the financial government of the county, as he was a loyal supporter of John III and Philip the Good, Duke of Burgundy.
 In 1422/23 he was alderman of Count John III and official governor of the country.